What Is the Difference Between Full-Time and Part-Time Employees?

 Full-time and Part-Time Employees and Taxes

-No matter what the status of an employee, you as the employer are required to withhold payroll taxes (income taxes and FICA taxes) from all employees, pay for unemployment taxes and worker's compensation benefits.
+No matter what the status of an employee (full-time or part-time), you as the employer are required to withhold payroll taxes (federal and state income taxes and FICA taxes) from all employees, pay for unemployment taxes and worker's compensation benefits.